-The primary contributors to these software tools include Berkeley Lab's Biosciences Area divisions, as well as the Lab's Computational Research Division and the National Energy Research Scientific Computing Center (NERSC).
-Additional contributors are from other DOE national laboratories and academic institutions.
+The primary contributors to these software tools include Berkeley Lab's Biosciences Area divisions, as well as the Lab's Computational Research Divisions and the National Energy Research Scientific Computing Center (NERSC).
+Other contributors include Sandia National Laboratories and Lawrence Livermore National Laboratory.
 Development of these software packages was only possible due to significant investments by the U.S. Department of Energy in world class facilities and research projects and programs, such as the Advanced Light Source, the Joint Genome Institute, the Joint BioEnergy Institute, and the Agile BioFoundry.
-The National Institutes of Health has provided significant funding for the PHENIX software, which is also partially supported by industry partners.